Sanchayan-Bhowal/sanchayan-bhowal.github.io/content/about/index.md

 - JBNSTS Scholarship (2018-2020)

 ### We might have met at...

+- Geometry, Probability, and Algorithms <kbd>May, 12-16 2025</kbd>

+- High Dimensional Expanders and Error Correcting Codes <kbd>April 28 - May 9 2025</kbd>

 - Mathematical Foundations of Network Models and their Applications <kbd>December, 9-21 2024</kbd>